Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If you want to add a bit of operant behavior (get your dog to do something), at some point, you can make your smacking sound upon his trigger pops up on the screen and ask your dog to sit, lie down or perform a trick before you toss the treat.
+If you want to add a bit of operant behavior (get your dog to do something), at some point as he's more collaborative, you can ask your dog to sit, lie down or perform a trick before you toss the treat.

 Another option is to teach your dog to stay on a mat and keep quiet while you watch your favorite show.
 Simply place a mat at a distance from the TV, preferably diagonal to it so that it's out of your dog's direct vision.

 Keep several valuable goodies that are eaten quickly but also long-lasting (like dog treats, dog cookies, a bully stick or stuffed frozen Kong) always readily available on a tall shelf out of your dog's reach and every time a trigger pops on the TV, say "mat" and provide the goodie on the mat.

 If the trigger is just random, give a goodie that is quickly consumed, if you expect the show to feature triggers for some time or want your dog to chill for some time, give the longer lasting goodie.

 Soon, the trigger popping up should become a cue that something phenomenal is about to happen!

 Below is an easy demo on how to train your dog to go to his mat.

 Chill-on-a-Mat Trick to Stop a Dog Barking at the TV